Manila hostage crisis: Investigations by the Philippine government

-The report also recommended administrative or criminal charges for 15 individuals and organizations, including Manila mayor Alfredo Lim, vice-mayor Isko Moreno, Ombudsmen Merceditas Gutierrez and Emilio Gonzales III, government undersecretary Rico Puno, retired Philippine National Police chief director general Jesus Verzosa, National Capital Region Police Office director Leocadio Santiago Jr., Manila Police District chief superintendent Rodolfo Magtibay, MPD hostage negotiator Orlando Yebra, SWAT Colonel Nelson Yabut and commander Santiago Pascual, journalists Erwin Tulfo and Mike Rogas, and three broadcasting networks.
+The report also recommended administrative or criminal charges for 15 individuals and organizations, including Manila mayor Alfredo Lim, vice-mayor Isko Moreno, Ombudsman, Merceditas Gutierrez, Deputy Ombudsman Emilio Gonzales III, government undersecretary Rico Puno, retired Philippine National Police chief director general Jesus Verzosa, National Capital Region Police Office director Leocadio Santiago Jr., Manila Police District chief superintendent Rodolfo Magtibay, MPD hostage negotiator Orlando Yebra, SWAT Colonel Nelson Yabut and commander Santiago Pascual, journalists Erwin Tulfo and Mike Rogas, and three broadcasting networks.

-On March 31, 2011, Ombudsman Emilio Gonzales was dismissed by President Aquino for his "inordinate and unjustified delay" in handling Mendoza's appeal.
+On March 31, 2011, Deputy Ombudsman Gonzales was dismissed by President Aquino for his "inordinate and unjustified delay" in handling Mendoza's appeal.
 Gonzales was the first individual to receive direct sanction from the Philippine government in connection with the incident.
 He appealed the decision, claiming that he was "prejudged guilty before the investigation started".
+In January 2014, the Supreme Court declared Gonzales' dismissal unconstitutional for violating the independence of the Office of the Ombudsman as provided by the Constitution.

 Investigations by the Hong Kong government

 On August 25, 2010, the bodies of the victims were brought back to Hong Kong on a government-chartered flight.
 The Coroner decided that an investigation into their deaths should be carried out, and ordered autopsies on all eight bodies.
 Five bodies were ultimately autopsied; the remaining three were not autopsied by requests from their families.

 The Hong Kong Government invited 116 Philippine witnesses to participate in their investigation, which began on February 14, 2011.
 Among those invited were Gregorio Mendoza, the hostage-taker's brother, Manila mayor Alfredo Lim, Vice-Mayor Isko Moreno, reporters who covered the incident, members of the SWAT team and a number of forensic experts.
 Lim and Moreno rejected the invitation.
 They claimed that, rather than conduct another probe, Hong Kong should respect the conclusion of the Philippines' investigation that Mendoza was responsible for the deaths.
 They claimed that the Hong Kong probe was an encroachment of Philippine sovereignty and independence.

 The Hong Kong investigation interviewed 31 witnesses from Hong Kong and 10 from the Philippines.
 The coroner's five-member jury had to answer "yes", "no", or "uncertain" to a list of 44 statements, a method that was unique to Hong Kong's history and procedures.
 The narrative verdict found that all eight victims were "unlawfully killed" and blamed the Philippine authorities' incompetent handling of the crisis as a direct cause of their deaths, although it declined to attribute any criminal or civil liability.